 In early 2018 I saw the job of Education Support Co-Ordinator for Asia Pacific advertised with MAF and expressed an interest.
 When I received the information and realised that the M in MAF stood for Mission (I had conveniently forgotten that) I tried to back track but God had other plans and soon I found myself agreeing to pray about this opportunity.
 For a couple of weeks everything I read, heard and the council of trusted people pointed to God saying “Trust me, go for it” so I did.
 I can clearly see that all the plans I had in trying out various work avenues and the skills and experiences I gained have come together in God’s purpose in bringing me to serve Him in this new role.

-I am so excited to be providing education and support for the children of MAF staff which in turn will enable more families to serve in MAF’s Asia Pacific programmes, Jo is now teaching at the SIL school in Ukurumpa.
+After a season of providing education and support for the children of MAF staff, which in turn enabled more families to serve in MAF’s Asia Pacific programmes, Jo is now teaching at the SIL school in Ukurumpa.